 Alexander C.T.
 Geppert

-Associate Professor of History and European Studies, NYU Shanghai; Global Network Associate Professor, NYU
+Associate Professor of History and European Studies, NYU Shanghai; Global Network Associate Professor, Center for European and Mediterranean Studies, Faculty of Arts and Science, NYU

 Email